 If you are seeking a Portsmouth LASIK specialist, the doctors at Eyesight and Clear Advantage Vision Correction Center would like to offer you the best and most advanced solution in LASIK eye surgery.
 Brought to you by Portsmouth LASIK expert Timothy Peters, M.D, our one of a kind medical facility brings the best technology with only the most experienced hands in Ophthalmology.
 Helping you achieve your personal best vision is mission critical at our Portsmouth LASIK office.

 Timothy Peters, M.D is absolutely dedicated to providing the best in patient education so that our patients can make a well-educated decision as to whether or not LASIK would be a good vision correction option.
 Remember, not everyone is a good candidate for LASIK.
-This is precisely why you need to have an experienced LASIK surgeon evaluate you to make sure LASIK is the right eye surgery procedure for you!
+This is why you need to have an experienced LASIK surgeon evaluate you to make sure LASIK is the right eye surgery procedure for you!

 LASIK – Laser assisted In-situ Keratomileusis: combines the proven techniques of both corneal flap and excimer laser surgery, resulting in dramatic results and rapid visual recovery.
 LASIK eye surgery is effective for correcting most cases of nearsightedness, farsightedness, and astigmatism.